noelalfaro/eventfull-data-dashboard/readme.md

 # Web Development Project 6 - Seatfull Data Dashboard

 Submitted by: Noel Alfaro
 This is a web app built using react and uses the Seatgeek API to showcase different events across the United States.
 The user can search through events by their different venues and click any specific event to view more information about it.
 The site also uses react-router-dom to accomplish the navigation.
+Using the recharts npm package, the site charts the most popular upcoming events by state as well

-Time spent: ~6 hours spent in total
+Time spent: ~8 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app includes at least two unique chart developed using the fetched data that tell an interesting story**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
 - [x] **Clicking on an item in the list view displays more details about it**
 - [x] **Clicking on an item has a direct, unique link to that item's detail view page**